spbirus/MyWebsite/README.md

 ## Installation

-1. Clone the repo off of GitHub
+1. Go to the site sambirus.com